telerik/reporting-docs/knowledge-base/align-barseries-datapointlabel-to-graph-right-side.md

 ---
 title: Align BarSeries DataPointLabel to the Graph Right Side
-description: Learn how to align the Graph BarSeries DataPointLabel to the Graph Area Right Edge
+description: "Learn how to align the Graph BarSeries DataPointLabel to the Graph Area Right Edge in Telerik Reporting."
 type: how-to
 page_title: Show Data Point Labels Aligned to the Right
 slug: align-barseries-datapointlabel-to-graph-right-side